Navideck/gesturedeck_sdk_flutter/Gesturedeck Android/README.md

 To initialize Gesturedeck manually, we have two options:

-- Either pass activity in Gesturedeck constructor like this
+- Either pass activity or context in Gesturedeck constructor like this

 ```kotlin
     gesturedeck = Gesturedeck(this)